Your safety is taken seriously in the University Residence Halls. We use a variety of systems and campus resources to protect our residents.

 - Always keep your doors and windows locked – even if you’re home.

-- Don’t prop open exterior doors, and don’t buzz people you don’t know into a building.
+- Don’t hold the door open or allow people you don’t know into the building.

 - Please look out for your friends and encourage them to stay safe.